31st October 2021

 NGO shadow report on the implementation of the Council of Europe Convention on preventing and combating violence against women and domestic violence in Georgia

-This shadow report outlines the challenges in the criminal justice system and the legislation of Georgia in addressing sexual violence crimes and provides recommendations for improving access to justice for sexual violence through improving legislation and criminal justice procedures.
+This shadow report outlines the challenges in the criminal justice system and the legislation of Georgia in addressing sexual violence crimes.
+It provides recommendations for improving access to justice for sexual violence through improving legislation and criminal justice procedures.

 Key recommendations